 Sec.
 6. (1) The commission shall provide oversight for a qualified city beginning on the effective date of the plan for adjustment or of this act, whichever is later.
+The commission shall provide oversight for a qualified school district beginning on the date the school district becomes a qualified school district.

-(2) The commission shall ensure that the qualified city is complying with the terms and conditions of this act and of the plan for adjustment, if applicable.
-Except as otherwise provided in section 8, the commission shall by October 1 each year certify that the qualified city is in substantial compliance with the provisions of this act.
+(2) The commission shall ensure that the qualified city or qualified school district is complying with the terms and conditions of this act and of the plan for adjustment, if applicable.
+Except as otherwise provided in section 8, the commission shall by October 1 each year certify that the qualified city or qualified school district is in substantial compliance with the provisions of this act.

-(3) The commission shall ensure that, where applicable, a qualified city complies with the provisions of all of the following and may request verification of compliance:
+(3) The commission shall ensure that, where applicable, a qualified city or qualified school district complies with the provisions of all of the following, as applicable, and may request verification of compliance: